nrc/error-docs/README.md

 If you notice an error (heh) or think something could be improved, please open an [issue](https://github.com/nrc/error-docs/issues/new) or PR.

 These docs are licensed under CC-BY-4.0.

-## TODO

-- CI
-- edit and update all the sections!
-- more on `dyn Error` style errors
-- what to do with Display
-- Why source/nested errors and backtraces are IMO bad